 How Oral Probiotics Actually Work

 Oral probiotics work differently.
 They add good bacteria back in — species that naturally produce substances hostile to the harmful strains.
-One strain called Streptococcus salivarius K12, which is found naturally in people with very healthy mouths, produces compounds that specifically target the bacteria behind bad breath.
+One strain called Streptococcus salivarius K12, which is found naturally in people with very healthy mouths (Burton et al., 2006), produces compounds that research suggests may target the bacteria associated with bad breath.
 Another group — Lactobacillus reuteri strains — has been studied extensively for reducing gum inflammation.
-These aren't random bacteria.
-They're strains that evolved to live in the mouth and fight the specific pathogens that cause dental problems.
-For a full comparison of the top-studied strains, see our guide to the best probiotics for teeth and gums.

 Your saliva also has its own built-in antibacterial system: an enzyme called lactoperoxidase.
 It's been in your saliva since birth.
 It works by oxidizing certain ions and turning them into compounds that kill bacteria and fungi.
-A review published in the International Journal of Molecular Sciences (Magacz et al., 2019, PMID: 30901933) confirmed it as a key part of the mouth's natural immune defense.
-The catch?
-Lactoperoxidase levels drop as we age, and fall sharply with medications that cause dry mouth.
-Supplements like DentaTonic are designed to top up this enzyme — not to replace brushing, but to restore a defense your body used to make more of on its own.
-You can read more about this approach in our lactoperoxidase guide for oral health.
+A review published in the International Journal of Molecular Sciences (Magacz et al., 2019) confirmed it as a key part of the mouth's natural immune defense.

 What the Research Shows

 The most studied oral probiotic strain is Lactobacillus reuteri Prodentis — a combination of two specific bacteria that naturally live in healthy mouths.
 A 2010 clinical trial (Vivekananda et al., Journal of Oral Microbiology) gave 30 chronic gum disease patients either L. reuteri lozenges or a placebo twice daily for three weeks.
-The probiotic group showed significant reductions in gum bleeding, plaque, and pocket depth compared to placebo.
-No special diet.
-No change in brushing routine.
-Just the probiotic added in.

-A more recent trial from 2020 is especially convincing because of where it was done.
-Researchers tested L. reuteri lozenges on navy sailors during a 42-day sea deployment.
-Why sailors?
-Because deployments reliably cause periodontal health to deteriorate — stress, disrupted routine, limited dental access.
 The placebo group did exactly what you'd expect: their gum health got measurably worse on every measured parameter.
 The group taking the probiotic lozenges?
 Their scores actually improved from where they started.
 All parameters — bleeding, plaque, pocket depth — moved in the right direction (Schlagenhauf et al., Journal of Periodontology, 2020).
-This is the kind of real-world stress test that lab studies can't replicate.
+This is the kind of real-world stress test that controlled lab studies rarely replicate.

 📊 By the Numbers